 The transfer of the principal amount under the concluded sale and purchase agreement is made by bank transfer.
 A money transfer is usually carried out by transferring to the seller's account from a foreign bank (for example, from a Russian bank) or to a notary's account

-To transfer funds abroad, it is necessary to provide a basis to the sending bank - a concluded and notarized contract for the sale of foreign real estate (the original contract with a notary's seal and its translation into the state language of the country where the sending bank is located).
-Transfer of funds is usually carried out within 2 weeks from the date of conclusion of the sales contract.
-If the parties have agreed on an installment plan, then the contract specifies a payment schedule.
+To transfer funds abroad, you must provide the sending bank with a completed and notarized foreign real estate purchase and sale agreement (the original agreement with a notary seal and its translation into the official language of the sending bank's country) as the basis for a – transfer.
+The transfer is usually completed within two weeks of the execution of the purchase and sale agreement.
+If the parties have agreed to an installment plan, the payment schedule is specified in the agreement.

 4. Additional pexpenses